10 Things You Must Know About Champagne

 3. It’s Made With Both Black & White Grapes

 The Champagne region has been making white wine from red grapes since the Middle Ages.
 This was originally done at the height of their bitter rivalry with their Burgundian neighbours.
 Burgundy reds were rich in colour whilst Champagne’s attempts were often weaker or even pink.

-When Dom Pérignon came onto the scene in the mid-16th Century, he therefore improved these techniques.
-In order to make clear white wine from black grapes, they were pressed quickly and gently to prevent the skins macerating with the juice.
+When Dom Pérignon came onto the scene in the mid-16th Century, he, therefore, improved these techniques.
+In order to make clear white wine from black grapes, they were pressed quickly and gently to prevent the skins from macerating with the juice.